AI06-LEM/my-meal/BUGS.md

 # [TODO] Bugs

+- [TODO] If you upload the database, then select a meat option at the restaurant interface, the first meat option is automatically selected.

  - [TODO] Remove the `dietary_info` from the `meals_database.json`, from the `script.json` as well as from the user interface.
    Question for us: Is this still unfinished?